This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ad #HealthySavings #CollectiveBias

 Nevertheless, sometimes your child is just too sick to travel when a flight time draws near.
 Although many times you are out of luck and out money (unless you have travel insurance), airlines can sometimes surprise you and be compassionate.
 It never hurts to give your airline a call, explain the situation, and even offer a doctor’s note to see what the airline might possibly do to make the situation less financially onerous.
-If you are flying Southwest Airlines, always call because the airline does not charge change fees!
+If you are flying Southwest Airlines, always call or just cancel online because the airline does not charge change fees!

 3. Pack the right medicines (in your carry on!).

 Before hopping on a flight or getting in the car for a long trip with a mildly sick child in tow, you need to be prepared with the right medicines.
 Pain relievers in child doses (acetaminophen or ibuprofen) are something I never travel without no matter what time of year.
 In winter months, kid-friendly cold medicines are also a must-have (but watch the age appropriateness of a few of them – many aren’t approved until your child is 6 and older).
 It’s often a good idea to have medicines for common stomach bugs.